-K-shell photoabsorption consists of the direct photoionization of the $1s$ electron, which is treated in a straightforward manner using R-matrix methods, and the strong $1s \rightarrow np$ photoabsorption resonances.
+K-shell photoabsorption consists of the direct photoionization of the $1s$ electron, which is treated in a straightforward manner using $R$-matrix methods, and the strong $1s \rightarrow np$ photoabsorption resonances.
 Photoexcitation of these resonance states is then followed by two competing decay routes.
-The first is {\em participator} Auger decay, in which the valence electron $np$ participates in the autoionization process, with a decay rate that scales as $1/n^3$ and goes to zero near the K-shell threshold.
-These channels are included in the $R$-matrix calculations.
-The second route is {\em spectator} Auger decay, in which the valence electron $np$ does not participate in the autoionization process, giving instead a decay width that is independent of $n$.
-Therefore, it is the dominant decay route as $n\rightarrow \infty$ and guarantees a smooth cross section as the K-shell threshold is approached; above each threshold, K-shell photoionization to the $1s2\ell^q$ states occurs instead.
+The first is {\em participator} Auger decay, where the $np$ valence electron takes part in the autoionization process with a decay rate that scales as $1/n^3$ and goes to zero near the K-shell threshold.
+These channels are included in the $R$-matrix calculation.
+The second route is {\em spectator} Auger decay, in which $np$ the valence electron is oblivious to the autoionization process giving instead a decay width that is independent of $n$.
+Therefore, the latter is the dominant decay route as $n\rightarrow \infty$, and guarantees a smooth cross section as the K-shell threshold is approached.
+Above threshold, K-shell photoionization to the $1s2\ell^q$ states occurs instead.

-We use the $R$-matrix method \citep{berrington95,burke}, with modifications to account for the spectator Auger broadening via an optical potential approach as described by \citet{Gorczyca99}.
-This enhanced $R$-matrix method is shown to be successful in describing experimental synchrotron measurements for argon \citep{Gorczyca99}, oxygen \citep{goro}, neon \citep{gorne}, and carbon \citep{Hasoglu10}.
-The Auger widths for the $1s2\ell^q$ states are computed by applying the Smith time-delay method \citep{smith} to the photoabsorption $R$-matrix calculation of the neighboring $1s^22\ell^{q-1}$ magnesium ion.
-Further details can be found in our previous works \citep{Gorczyca99,goro,gorne,Hasoglu10}.
+For the present work we use the $R$-matrix method \citep{berrington95,burke} with modifications to account for the spectator Auger broadening via an optical potential as described by \citet{Gorczyca99}.
+This enhanced $R$-matrix method has been shown to be accurate in describing experimental synchrotron measurements for argon \citep{Gorczyca99}, oxygen \citep{goro}, neon \citep{gorne}, and carbon \citep{Hasoglu10}.
+The Auger widths for the $1s2\ell^q$ states are computed by applying the \citet{smith} time-delay method to the photoabsorption $R$-matrix calculation of the neighboring $1s^22\ell^{q-1}$ magnesium ion.
+Further details can be found in our previous work \citep{Gorczyca99, goro, gorne, Hasoglu10}.